Kidney Exchange QAOA Example

 plt.show()

-\(\star\) Very important to remember that this is a mximization problem and the classical solver of the QAOA process returns all possible results.
-We need to filter out the solution with the highest cost which would represent the the highest compatability score.
+NOTE: This is a maximization problem and the classical solver of the QAOA process returns all possible results.

 from itertools import product